Reayhs/e-commerce/README.md

 # ComEayhs

-# This is an e-commerce application built using React, Context API, Reducer, Tailwind, Router, and Axios
+# This is an e-commerce application built using React, Context API, Reducer, Tailwind, and Router.

 <hr/>